-3Overall, the chance of SSA incorrectly recording a wage is small.
+&lt;sup>4Overall, the chance of SSA's incorrectly recording a wage is small.
 According to SSA's Accountability Report for Fiscal Year 1995, 98.7 percent of reported earnings are posted accurately to an individual's record.
-Even this accuracy rate of almost 99 percent, however, results in over 2 million earnings each year that cannot be linked to specific individuals' records.
+However, even this accuracy rate of almost 99 percent results in over 2 million earnings each year that cannot be linked to specific individuals' records.